developer-hchan/Blackjack_Strategy_Simulation/README.md

 Betting makes **double** and **split** equally lucrative and risky, though as we'll see from the simulation, their are times when it is to your advantage to 'double' or 'split'.

-Finally, a **blackjack** is when the player or dealer gets a hand total of 21 with their first two cards i.e. 10, Ace; Jack, Ace; Queen, Ace; King, Ace
+Finally, a **blackjack** is when the player or dealer gets a hand total of 21 with their first two cards i.e.\
+10 + Ace, Jack + Ace, Queen + Ace, King + Ace
 * If the player gets a blackjack they get paid out a bonus!
 This usually equates to 1.5 * *the original bet*, but it can vary by casino
 * If the dealer gets a blackjack it immediately ends the game.
 Unless the player also has a blackjack, the player immediately loses their bet
 * If both the player and dealer have a blackjack, it is called a 'push', which is just a fancy way to say tie.
 The player does not gain or lose money